kallenbach13/cool-phrase/README.md

 <br>

 <p>This is a scientifically researched algorithm.
-Every sentence here said, in real life, is guaranteed to make you look and feel cooler.</p>
+Every sentence generated here, when said in real life, is guaranteed to make you look and feel cooler.</p>